wpilibsuite/frc-docs/source/docs/software/driverstation/driver-station-best-practices.rst

       iv.
 2 USB ports minimum

    d.
 A keyboard.
 It’s hard to quickly do troubleshooting on touch-only computers at the field.
    e.
-A solid-state disk (SSD), 256 Gb or larger.
+A solid-state disk (SSD), 256 GB or larger.
 If the laptop has a rotating disk, spend $50 and replace it with a SSD.
    f.
 Updated to the current release of Windows 10 or 11.
    g.
 A laptop that supports Wi-Fi 6E (6 GHz) is recommended for use with the `Wi-Fi 6E radio <https://www.firstinspires.org/robotics/frc/blog/2023-technology-updates-past-present-future-and-beyond>`__ for 2025 and later.